#1 Songs in America

 Other Notable Birthdays

-Jefferson Davis
+Jefferson Davis (American Politician)

 June 3, 1808 - December 6, 1889

-Passed Away at Age 81 from Malaria
+Passed Away at Age 81 From Acute Bronchitis

-The President of the Confederate States
+The Former President of the Confederate South During the Civil War

-Ransom E. Olds
+Ransom E. Olds (American Businessman)

 June 3, 1864 - August 26, 1950

-Passed Away at Age 86 (Unknown Cause)
+Passed Away at Age 86

-Founded Oldsmobile Motors
+Founded Oldsmobile Motors in 1897 in Lansing, Michigan

-Tony Curtis
+Tony Curtis (Actor)

 June 3, 1925 - September 29, 2010

-Passed Away at the Age of 85 from Cardiac Arrest
+Passed Away at the Age of 85 From Cardiac Arrest

-Appeared in Over 100 Films
+Tony Curtis Appeared in Over 100 Featured Films

 Steve Dalkowski (Baseball)